 Best Overall

-Brother P-touch CUBE Plus Bluetooth Label Maker (PT-P710BT), white
+Brother P-touch CUBE Plus Label Maker

 Brother’s P-touch Cube Plus replaces clunky physical keyboards with a reliable Bluetooth connection and a highly capable smartphone app.
 We fed it multiple TZe tape cartridges ranging from 6mm to 24mm wide to test its versatility.
 The 180 dpi thermal transfer printing outputs crisp, smudge-proof text that survived our dishwasher and outdoor sun exposure tests without fading.
 It features a built-in automatic cutter, which is rare at this price point and prevents the frustrating jagged edges common on manual-cut models.
 The internal rechargeable lithium-ion battery lasted through roughly 150 prints during our stress test before needing a USB charge.
 This is the exact tool we recommend for organizing everything from server rack cables to kitchen pantry bins.